Top Google Analytics Alternatives & Competitors based on 274 Reviews

 Segment

-- Key Features: Customer data infrastructure, integration with various analytics tools, event tracking, data transformation and routing.
+- Key Features: Customer data platform, data collection from various touchpoints, integration with multiple analytics tools, event tracking.